-From Dela on October 1st, 2008 in Green Remodeling
+From Dean Dowd on October 01, 2008 in Green Remodeling

 According to the U.S. Department of Energy, a Structural Insulated Panel (SIP) is a pre-fabricated, insulated structural element for use in building walls, ceilings, floors, and roofs.
 It has high R-values, high strength-to-weight ratios, and consists of a 4- to 8-inch-thick foam board insulation sandwiched between oriented strand boards (OSB).